derekmt12/derekndavis.com/posts/rendering-react-in-angularjs.md

 ---
 title: 'Rendering React in AngularJS'
+subtitle:
-subtitle: 'Using react2angular to convert your first AngularJS component to React'
+  'Using react2angular to convert your first AngularJS component to React'
 seriesName: 'Migration to React Series'
 seriesSubtitle: 'Convert your AngularJS app to React'
 seriesId: 'migration-to-react'
 sequence: 2
 date: '2020-01-01'
-tags: ['react', 'javascript']

 image: 'fred-moon-fk50kc-DzSg-unsplash.jpg'
 imageAltText: 'The Shard in London rising above the skyline'